kubewarden/docs/docs/distributing-policies/secure-supply-chain.md

 ### How to use a signature verification configuration file to check a policy OCI artifact

-To test if a given policy passes signature verification using the verification config file, use the `--verification-config-path`  flag of the `kwctl verify` command
+You can test if a given policy passes signature verification using the verification config file.
+Use the `--verification-config-path`  flag of the `kwctl verify` command

 ```console
 $ cat signatures_requirements.yaml